 He says that even kids who might not be the most talented athletes can learn from the other kids and the way they interact with each other.

-“The organized and structured exercise keeps kids from getting bored as quickly,” Novak said.
+“The organized and structured exercise keeps kids from getting bored as quickly,” Novak says.

 The shorter seasons of the i9 Sports also help keep the children involved.

-“We have seven-week seasons,” Novak said.
+“We have seven-week seasons,” Novak says.
 “It means that kids can rotate sports throughout the year or just try one without having to commit to a long season.”

-Seewald said that kids need more than just physical exercise, and youth sports can provide that.
+Seewald says that kids need more than just physical exercise, and youth sports can provide that.

-“Kids need to get into programs where they can exercise their body and their minds,” said Seewald.
+“Kids need to get into programs where they can exercise their body and their minds,” says Seewald.

 “These are life skills for the kids.
-We use sports to teach them these skills,” Novak said.
+We use sports to teach them these skills,” Novak says.

 The kids can also find a place to grow personally.

-“With the right environment, a team can provide a sense of belonging,” Seewald said.
+“With the right environment, a team can provide a sense of belonging,” Seewald says.

-Seewald said it also teaches the children the value of each teammate.
+Seewald says it also teaches the children the value of each teammate.